 Dental hygienists and dental therapists

-Dental hygienists and dental therapists must be confident that they have the skills and competences required to treat patients direct before doing so.
-A period of practice working to a dentist’s prescription is a good way for registrants to assess this.
+Dental hygienists and dental therapists must be confident that they have the skills and competences to treat patients direct.
+A period of practice working to a dentist’s prescription is a good way to assess this.

 Dental nurses can participate in preventative programmes without the patient having to see a dentist first.